SWI-Prolog/plweb-www/FAQ/MakeExecutable.md

 Unfortunately things start to get platform specific quickly.
 Here are some cases:

-    * WinExe.txt -- Make an executable of Prolog for MS-Windows
+    * WinExe.md -- Make an executable of Prolog for MS-Windows
-    * PceWinExe.txt -- Make an executable of an XPCE graphical application for MS-Windows
+    * PceWinExe.md -- Make an executable of an XPCE graphical application for MS-Windows
-    * UnixExe.txt -- Make executable in Linux/Unix systems
+    * UnixExe.md -- Make executable in Linux/Unix systems